 As an alternative, you might want to consider a satellite communicator in your setup to at least be able to call for help or send/receive text messages.
 Some even allow you to do basics like post to social media, check e-mail, or get a weather report.

-And there are exciting things launching for the next general of mobile satellite that we are keeping our eye on.
+And there are exciting things launching in mobile satellite that we are keeping our eye on:

 Last Ditch Plans